Floraville

 Floraville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three major projects that may impact this region.
-Key projects are Woolworths Belmont North Supermarket Development, 364 Pacific Highway Townhouse Development, Lorikeet Ridge Estate, and Tiny Homes Trial.
-The following details those most relevant.
+Three projects identified by AreaSearch may impact the area: Woolworths Belmont North Supermarket Development, 364 Pacific Highway Townhouse Development, Lorikeet Ridge Estate, and Tiny Homes Trial.

 Professional plan users can use the search below to filter and access additional projects.